Mervyn Davies (rugby union)

 Thomas Mervyn Davies (9 December 1946 – 15 March 2012), often known as "Merv the Swerve", was a Welsh rugby union player who won 38 caps for Wales as a No. 8.

 Early life

-Davies was born in Swansea, where he attended Penlan County School.
+Davies was born in Swansea, where he attended Penlan Comprehensive School.
 His father had played club rugby.

 Rugby playing career

 Tall and slight of frame, he grew a Mexican moustache to make himself appear more aggressive on the rugby field.
 He was nicknamed "Merv the Swerve".

 Club rugby

 Davies joined Old Guildfordians for the 1968-69 season before moving to London Welsh, later moving to Swansea.

 Wales and Lions international rugby

 Davies won his first cap for Wales in 1969 against Scotland, going on to play 38 consecutive matches for Wales and scoring two tries.
 During this period Wales won two Grand Slams and three Triple Crowns.

 He went on the British and Irish Lions tours to New Zealand in 1971 and to South Africa in 1974, playing in all eight tests.
 Colin Meads said Davies was "the one player who probably had the biggest impact on that 1971 Lions Test series," particularly as he prevented NZ winning line out ball via Brian Lochore.
 Willie John McBride and Ian McLauchlan both said Davies was even better on the 1974 tour.
 Davies captained the Welsh side in 1975, when they won the five nations championship, and in 1976, achieving the 'Grand Slam'.
 Many expected Davies to captain the 1977 Lions but they were led instead by Phil Bennett and Davies did not make the touring party to New Zealand after his haemorrhage in 1976.

 In a total of 46 international appearances for Wales and the Lions he only ended on the losing side nine times.